AdobeDocs/journey-optimizer.es-ES/help/using/offers/export-catalog/export-offers.md

 >
 >Obtenga información sobre cómo acceder a los conjuntos de datos exportados para cada objeto de la biblioteca de ofertas en [esta sección](../export-catalog/access-dataset.md).

-Esta es la lista de todos los campos que se pueden utilizar en la variable **[!UICONTROL Repositorio de objetos de decisión: ofertas personalizadas]** conjunto de datos.
+Esta es la lista de todos los campos que se pueden utilizar en la variable **[!UICONTROL Decision Object Repository - Personalized Offers]** conjunto de datos.

 <!--Personalized offers form the set of choices for a decision.
 The objective for decisioning is to take a large inventory of items and apply numerous constraint rules to that inventory to narrow it down and then to rank the qualifying options according to a criteria.
 The resulting propositions assemble and personalize the experience for specific individuals.-->